-Before the treatment can begin an extensive client consultation and assessment is necessary to understand the genesis of the condition and how best to treat the individual.
-Prior to the initial session we will email you the ‘Client Intake Forms.’
-These need to be filled in beforehand and emailed back prior to the initial Skype/telephone consultation.
-To build up a clear picture Karl uses a number of intake forms covering a range of Bio, Psyhco and Social factors including the GAD7 form (generalised anxiety disorder), PCS-EN (patient catastrophisation scale) NIH-CPSI (National Institute of Health Chronic Prostatitis Score Index), PSEQ (pain self efficacy questionnaire) an his own intake forms, including the IPQ-R-PP which is an illness perception questionnaire revised for pelvic pain.
+Before the treatment can begin an extensive client consultation and assessment is necessary for me to understand the genesis of your condition and how best to treat you.
+Prior to the initial session I will email you the ‘Client Intake Forms.’
+These need to be filled in beforehand and emailed back to me prior to the initial Skype/telephone consultation.
+To build up a clear picture I use a number of intake forms covering a range of clinical outcome measure forms including the GAD7 form (generalised anxiety disorder), PCS-EN (patient catastrophisation scale), NIH-CPSI (National Institute of Health Chronic Prostatitis Score Index) and the PSEQ (pain self efficacy questionnaire).
 The subsequent treatment will be engineered on the information provided in the intake forms and discussions taking place during the initial telephone/Skype consultation.

 Initial Skype/telephone consultation

-Once the completed forms have been emailed or posted back then we will arrange an initial Skype/telephone consultation.
-This typically lasts about 30 minutes and provides Karl with a chance to chat with the patient about their case.
-The session is used to bring colour to the intake forms, filling in blanks and creating a good picture of the presenting case.
-It allows the patient a chance to freely discuss their case (quite often the first time a patient is given this opportunity).
-Karl will provide feedback and advice in this initial session.
-In some cases he will suggest a referral to another specialist at this junction.
-He may not feel that a face to face session is needed and will advise accordingly offering practical solutions and recommendations.
-Or, he will suggest that the best plan of action is to come for face to face sessions.
-Whatever the outcome Karl will always have the patients best interests at heart.
-He is open, frank, realistic and honest with all of his patients.
+Once the completed forms have been emailed or posted back then I will arrange an initial Skype/Zoom/telephone consultation.
+This typically lasts about 30 minutes and provides me with a chance to chat with you personally about your case.
+The session is used to bring colour to the intake forms, filling in blanks and creating a sound, in-depth picture of each presenting case.
+It provides us both with a chance to freely discuss your case (quite often the first time a patient is given this opportunity).
+I will provide feedback and advice in this initial session.
+In some rare cases I may suggest a referral to another specialist if I feel I am not the best therapist for your recovery.
+I may not feel that a face to face session is needed and I will advise accordingly offering practical solutions and recommendations.
+Or, More often than not I will suggest that the best plan of action is to come and see me for face to face sessions.
+Whatever the outcome I will always have your best interests at heart.
+I am always open, frank, realistic and honest with all of my patients.